Any of these bad parenting moments sound familiar?!

 You let your toddler stick a pussy willow up her nose while you were watching and somehow managed not to stop her.

 You forgot to take your kid to soccer practice.

 We all have a bad parenting story to tell.
 Some of us have many.

-The honest truth is that sometimes I feel sorry for my children because they have me as a mother.
-I sometimes feel like I’m screwing up all the time, unable to keep on top of the everyday exigencies that other people have no trouble handling.
+The honest truth is that sometimes I feel like I’m screwing up all the time, unable to keep on top of the everyday exigencies that other people have no trouble handling.

 So I asked some of my favorite bloggers, who are all moms I admire, to share their worst moments.